Lake Louise area hiking

 4 km return 1 to 1.5 h Minimal

-The classic view: turquoise lake, Victoria Glacier, Fairmont Chateau.
-What most people come for.
+The familiar lakeshore view: turquoise lake, Victoria Glacier, Fairmont Chateau.
+The view many visitors are looking for.

 Shuttle or pre-dawn parking